Echomonic/OxiItems/README.md

 ## Support

 If you need help with the plugin or have found a bug, please open an issue on the GitHub repository.

-## License

-This plugin is released under the GNU General Public License v3.0 with the addition that the code cannot be published under payment without the permission of the owner.
-See the `LICENSE` file for more information.